Manusha-Nirmal-Perera/football-team-cards/README.md

 - **CSS**: For styling and responsive design.
 - **JavaScript**: For dynamic content rendering and interactivity.

-## Key Components

-### HTML

-The `index.html` file contains:
-- A `main` section for displaying team stats and player cards.
-- A `select` dropdown to filter players based on various criteria.

-### CSS

-The `styles.css` file includes:
-- A dark theme for the page.
-- Responsive design for mobile users.
-- Styled player cards with rounded corners and spacing.

 ### JavaScript

 The `script.js` file includes: